 Rene Descartes or Rene Des Cartes (1596-1650) was a philosopher and mathematician with a basically simple theory of the universe that many saw as in line with the emerging science of the time.
 He basically took mechanics and made it a complete theory of a determinate-law universe composed of only matter and pieces of moving matter pushing other pieces of matter, and its only energy being the motion property of matter.
 In 'The World' his Cartesian physics hypothesised a fluid matter ether vortex motion pushing the planets around the sun, and had other particle push theories for terrestrial gravity and for magnetism.
-For religious believers Descartes also allowed of a second God-determined immaterial spiritual energy universe that had no determinate-law connection with the material universe but only with the mind or soul of humans.
+For religious believers Descartes also allowed a second God-determined immaterial spiritual energy universe with no determinate-law connection to the material universe but only to the mind or soul of humans.

 Descartes' basic ideas were perhaps best put in his Principia Philosophiae (Principles of Philosophy) published in 1644.
 Or you can read an English version of his Discourse..., in Google Books - Descartes.

 Descartes was primarily a logician who did much interesting work

 in philosophy and mathematics.
 He used logic rather than experiment